Crypto Futures Calculator

 Review your results:

-• Profit & loss: This shows your potential gain or loss based on the entry and exit prices of your futures contract.
+• Profit & loss: This shows your potential trade result based on the entry and exit prices of your futures contract.
+Profits are never guaranteed and losses can not be avoided.

 • Margin required: The minimum amount of funds you need in your account to open the position.